cjto/Code-Path-Twitter/README.md

-# Twitter - Part II
+# GhettoTwitter - Part II

 This is a basic twitter app to view, compose, favorite, and retweet tweets.